WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-07-27-create-a-net-core-visual-studio-template.md

   </p>
 </div>

-When you don&#8217;t have any error, run the project and you should see Customer in the headline, description and Controller.
+When you don't have any error, run the project and you should see Customer in the headline, description and Controller.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/07/Testing-the-created-solution.jpg"><img loading="lazy" src="/assets/img/posts/2020/07/Testing-the-created-solution.jpg" alt="Testing the created solution from the Visual Studio Template" /></a>